ansible-collections/community.mongodb/roles/mongodb_mongos/README.md

 --------------

 mongos_port: The port used by the mongos process.
 Default 27017.
-mongod_service: The name of the mongos service.
+mongos_service: The name of the mongos service.
 Default mongos.
 mongodb_user: The Linux OS user for MongoDB.
 Default mongod.
 mongodb_group: The Linux OS user group for MongoDB.
 Default mongod.
 pid_file: The pid file for mongos.
 Default /run/mongodb/mongos.pid.